China police probe online whistleblower over blackmail suspicions

 Wary of any threat to its authority or social stability, the party has also stepped up its already tight controls over social media to limit public discussion of sensitive political issues.

-Last week the government unveiled tough measures to stop the spread of what it called irresponsible rumors, threatening three years in jail if untrue posts online were widely reposted.
+Last week the government unveiled tough measures to stop the spread of what it called irresponsible rumours, threatening three years in jail if untrue posts online were widely reposted.
+(Reporting by Ben Blanchard and Maxim Duncan)